New bill targets fake service dogs in Rhode Island

 PROVIDENCE, R.I.
 (AP) — A Rhode Island lawmaker is trying to stop people from pretending their pet is a service dog.

-Democratic Rep. Thomas Winfield said pet owners are increasingly putting vests on their dogs to bring them into restaurants and other places service dogs can go.
+Democratic Representative Thomas Winfield said pet owners are increasingly putting vests on their dogs to bring them into restaurants and other places service dogs can go.

 Winfield said Friday he has introduced a bill to prohibit dressing pets as service dogs to attain privileges provided to disabled people by federal law.